jordanmauricio/chucknorris/README.md

-### Considerations Made (TBD, WIP)
+### Considerations Made

 -  **Hapi vs Express**

     Before this project, I had never worked with Hapi before.
 Before I had recently heard about it and decided to give it a try.
 It is [slower than Express](https://raygun.com/blog/hapi-vs-express/) according to reports, but also (in my personal opinion) easier and faster to get up and running.
 As this project wasn't heavily focused on back-end programming, I figured I'd give Hapi a try and I'm positively surprised.

 - **Fetch vs XHR**